ItzSomebody/stopdecompilingmyjava/decompiler-tool-bugs/Entry-001/Entry.md

 # Entry-001
-Sets jar archive byte offsets of 0x6 and 0x7 to 0x0 and 0x8 to 0x8.
+Modifies MANIFEST.MF byte headers by setting jar archive byte offsets of 0x6 and 0x7 to 0x0 and 0x8 to 0x8.

 ## Bytecode-Viewer
-Bytecode-Viewer is unable to open the jar.
+Bytecode-Viewer crashes upon trying to load the jar entries.

 #### Scoring
 Consistency: 10